 Alana Schreiber

 Managing Producer, Louisiana ConsideredAlana Schreiber is the managing producer for the live daily news program, Louisiana Considered.
 She comes to WWNO from KUNC in Northern Colorado, where she worked as a radio producer for the daily news magazine, Colorado Edition.
-She has previously interned for Minnesota Public Radio in St. Paul and The Documentary Group in New York City.
+She has previously interned for Minnesota Public Radio in St. Paul.

 Alana first became interested in radio journalism as an undergraduate art student, where she spent hours listening to NPR while painting in the studio.
 After graduating from Macalester College with a major in International Studies and minors in Studio Art and Media Studies, she moved to Malaysia on a Fulbright grant, but was soon evacuated due to the COVID-19 pandemic.